EgoMoose/Articles/3d triangles/3D triangles.md

 end
 ```

-Finally, we just have to plug these direction into the two wedge’s CFrames remembering to take into account that because their hypotenuses are sloping away from each other some of the rotational vectors are flipped.
+Finally, we just have to plug these directions into the two wedges’s CFrames, remembering to take into account that because their hypotenuses are sloping away from each other, some of the rotational vectors are flipped.

 ```Lua
 local function draw3dTriangle(a, b, c, parent)